Tutorial

 mix ecto.migrate

-To get that passing, I need to complete these 3 steps
+To get that passing, I need to complete these 3 steps:

-1. Update `Secret` and setup the correct relation in the schema to `Account`
+1. Update Secret and set up the correct relation in the schema to Account

-defmodule Tutorial.Secrets.Secret do
+defmodule MyApp.Secrets.Secret do

 ...